About the course

 MA in TESOL with Translation Studies

-If you want to acquire an in-depth knowledge of English and how to teach it, but would like the added employability from understanding translation theories and practice, the MA in TESOL with Translation Studies offers a distinct pathway.
+If you want to acquire an in-depth knowledge of English and how to teach it, but would like the added employability factor of understanding translation theories and practice, the MA in TESOL with Translation Studies offers a distinct pathway.

 This combined course enables you to study modules in line with your future career.
 You will major in and study the same core modules as the straight TESOL Masters, but can choose from a variety of translation studies modules as options.